Synchronize and import Excel files with Wordpress tables

 Thanks to WP Table Manager, you won't have to re-create all your spreadsheets on WordPress manually.
 Instead, you can use WP Table Manager's import tool to copy your spreadsheets into your WordPress table manager.
 Best of all, you can import tables in a few simple steps: copy your files onto your server, and make a few clicks.
 Keep reading to learn more about how to import your Microsoft Excel spreadsheets into WordPress.

 Importing Excel files into WordPress is not a nightmare.
-On the contrary, WP Table Manager makes it very easy to start working with Microsoft Excel files in the table manager.
+On the contrary, WP Table Manager makes it effortless to start working with Microsoft Excel files in the table manager.
 Let's dive in!

 As you can see, it's not just an Excel file: it also has styling and other customization options.
 Don't remove any styling options because you can still work with them on WordPress.

 There are two ways of importing spreadsheets.
 The first one requires that you copy and paste the Excel file anywhere on your server.
 For the sake of this example, we are going to create a folder called "Excel-Files" and paste the Excel file there.